Decoding 7/50 as a Percentage: A thorough look

 Method 3: Simplifying the Fraction First (Optional)

 While not strictly necessary, simplifying the fraction before conversion can sometimes make the calculation easier.
 In this case, 7/50 cannot be simplified further because 7 and 50 have no common factors other than 1.
-However, let's illustrate this method with an example where simplification is beneficial.
+That said, let's illustrate this method with an example where simplification is beneficial.
 Consider the fraction 15/50.
-We can simplify this by dividing both the numerator and denominator by their greatest common divisor (GCD), which is 5:

 15/50 = (15 ÷ 5) / (50 ÷ 5) = 3/10